ARM-software/astc-encoder/README.md

 in the DDS and KTX container formats, into ASTC format output images.

-The decoder supports decompression of ASTC format input images into low dynamic range (BMP, PNG, TGA), high dynamic range (EXR), or DDS and KTX wrapped output images.
+The decoder supports decompression of ASTC format input images into low dynamic range (BMP, PNG, TGA), high dynamic range (EXR, HDR), or DDS and KTX wrapped output images.

 The encoder allows control over the compression time/quality tradeoff with